krzemienski/awesome-from-stars/README.md

 * [alibaba/Sentinel](https://github.com/alibaba/Sentinel): A powerful flow control component enabling reliability, resilience and monitoring for microservices. (面向云原生微服务的高可用流控防护组件)
 * [getsentry/sentry-cocoa](https://github.com/getsentry/sentry-cocoa): The official Sentry SDK for iOS, tvOS, macOS, watchOS, iPadOS and visionOS.
 * [oraios/serena](https://github.com/oraios/serena): A powerful MCP toolkit for coding, providing semantic retrieval and editing capabilities  - the IDE for your agent
+* [prime-radiant-inc/serf](https://github.com/prime-radiant-inc/serf): A non-interactive coding agent: give it a prompt and it reads, writes, runs commands, and searches code in a loop until the work is done, using native tool-calling across OpenAI, Anthropic, and Google models.
 * [serge-chat/serge](https://github.com/serge-chat/serge): A web interface for chatting with Alpaca through llama.cpp.
 Fully dockerized, with an easy to use API.
 * [NightTrek/Serper-search-mcp](https://github.com/NightTrek/Serper-search-mcp): Un-official Serper Google search server for Cline and other MCP clients
 * [beromir/Servas](https://github.com/beromir/Servas): A self-hosted bookmark management tool.